HenryKpano/dbt_elt_project/README.md

-Welcome to your new dbt project!
+Welcome to my dbt project!

-### Using the starter project
+### This project is to create models in BigQuery and connect the models to Apache Superset using Preset.io for visualization purposes.

 Try running the following commands:
 - dbt run